Skip to main content

 You will also see the new Activity Selections listed on the Selections List.

-Tip: Use the email feature in the Teams area to quickly notify a tutor when a new student has been added to their group.
+Tip: Use the email feature on the Teams page to quickly notify a tutor when a new student is added to their group.

 Setting up a Formal Withdrawal Process